-Investigators rule out faulty skis, inadequate signage and excessive speed as possible causes of F1 legend’s life-threatening off-piste fall while skiing in the French Alps last month
+Investigators rule out faulty skis, inadequate signage and excessive speed as possible causes of Formula one legend’s life-threatening off-piste fall while skiing in the French Alps last month

 Investigators probing Michael Schumacher’s accident yesterday ruled out faulty skis, inadequate signage and excessive speed as possible causes of his life-threatening off-piste fall in the French Alps.

 Michael Schumacher skiies at Madonna di Campiglio back in January 2003.
 Pic/AFP

 They said that signs marking the edge of the piste Schumacher skied off just before the accident on December 29 were in line with legal requirements, his rented skis were in perfect condition, and that the Formula One legend had appeared in control of his speed.

 The seven-time world champion has been in a medically-induced coma since he fell on an off-piste section between two regular slopes in the ski resort of Meribel and slammed his head on a rock.